PantherXOS/wiki.pantherx.org/Steam.md

 language: en
 ---

-_We do not endore this platform but do recognize it's value and place in the community._
+_We do not endorse this platform but do recognize it's value and place in the community._

 ## Setup